Archives for July 2016

 Ice climbing is one of the essential tools for alpine climbing.
 Moving efficiently across mixed and ice terrain is a must to be efficient in the mountains.
 Ice climbing as a sport itself has exploded over the past ten years.
 There are now “ice fests” all across the country, and many folks attend these, take clinics, and try out all the new exciting gear.

-This year in New Hampshire, I helped run the first ever Advanced Ice course that Fox Mountain Guides has offered, with the main focus on leading ice.
+This year in New Hampshire (2016), Fox Mountain Guides offered its first ever Advanced Ice Course, with the main focus on leading ice.
 In this course we talk about the seriousness of the leads and how ice climbing isn’t like rock climbing in that falling is not an accepted part of leading.
-We look at videos like this one (Dracula Fall) and this one (Kennedy Gully).
-We talk about what went wrong and how to avoid these problems.
+We looked at videos, talked about what went wrong and how to avoid these problems.

 By the time we put our guests on the sharp end, they tend to style WI3+/4-.
 The reason: they understand they can’t fall.
 We teach them to be very methodical and to move with the confidence of an unroped ascent.
 They understand what the risks are and accept them before they leave the ground.
-I can teach someone who is reasonably athletic to cli
+I can teach someone who is reasonably athletic to climb WI4 by the end of a day.
+As they follow me up a climb, they can use my pick

 Read MORE